FrederickMappin/AWS_High_Security/readme.md

 Implementation of a Full RNA-seq pipeline on AWS

-This will be done manually for demo, for full scale we would use cloudformation to make software as code
+This will be done manually for demo, for full scale we would use cloudformation to make infrastructure as code

 # Step 1.VPC set-up
 AWS Console → VPC → Create VPC